 Group and Educational Visits

 The Museum of Witchcraft and Magic welcomes group visits.
 Guided tours are available (by prior arrangement) at no extra cost.
 Please contact the Museum to discuss group rates and to organise your visit.
 We also offer bespoke educational visits and are pleased to welcome groups from schools, colleges and universities.
 Recent visits include: an object handling session on cunning folk, a Year 8 English literature visit on Macbeth and a Year 10 Philosophy and Ethics visit which considered religion in the media.
-Please contact Judith Hewitt at the Museum to discuss your visit.

 The Museum Team